celaxodon/nerves_system_br/README.md

     source build/nerves-env.sh

-In the above line, substitute `build` for whatever directory was used to build the Nerve System.
+In the above line, substitute `build` for whatever directory was used to build the Nerves System.
 If you downloaded a pre-built Nerves System, source the `nerves-env.sh` inside of it.
-When using a rebuilt system, the crosscompiler toolchain must also be downloaded.
+When using a pre-built system, the crosscompiler toolchain must also be downloaded.
 See the
 [toolchains project](https://github.com/nerves-project/toolchains).
 As stated before, the Nerves `mix` integration takes care of this for you.